-Last year, a woman named Karissa made accusations against me, and so did her close friend, Kelly.
+In 2020, a woman named Karissa made accusations against me, and so did her close friend, Kelly.
 The accusations were surprising.
 They concerned our first meeting almost 9 years ago and they were untrue.

-I spent the last year trying to persuade myself these acts were done out of a misguided sense of self-righteousness.
+I spent the following year trying to persuade myself these acts were done out of a misguided sense of self-righteousness.
 I have tried to correct the record, allow voices to be heard, but in keeping silent, I was wrong.

 The motivation for these attacks seemed simple, Karissa and Kelly were angry about a bad break up I had had with their friend Jackie nearly 7 years ago.

 Jackie was a woman Karissa had encouraged me to hit on at a bar at the same convention a year after Karissa and I first met.
 It is an unusual thing for someone to do to a friend with someone they believe to be a ‘sexual predator.’

 Jackie and I saw each other for a year.
 We were not dating, we were not boyfriend/girlfriend.
 We stopped seeing each other 7 years ago.
 I had to break it off, in no small part to Karissa continually, angrily inserting herself into our relationship — which Jackie encouraged.

 I do not know why Karissa waited so long with these accusations.
 She seemed to be triggered by the posting of an IGN video interview involving me.

 To be clear, I did not want to do this video interview.
 I was told by the PR Evolve liaison at the time IGN ‘insisted.’
 IGN’s handling of the interview (cutting out my female lead at the time) seemed to confirm it.
 This was their decision, I had no involvement in it, and their handling of it disgusted me.